bahmutov/cypress-workshop-basics/05-xhr/PITCHME.md

 ### Todo

-In `05-xhr/spec.js` test "starts with zero items"
+Use the test "starts with zero items" in the file `05-xhr/spec.js`

-@ul

-- spy on specific route with `cy.intercept`
+- spy on specific route with "cy.intercept" <!-- .element: class="fragment" -->
   - should we start mock server _before_ or _after_ `cy.visit`?
-- save as an alias
+- save as an alias <!-- .element: class="fragment" -->
-- wait for this XHR alias
+- wait for this XHR alias <!-- .element: class="fragment" -->
   - then check the DOM

-@ulend

 **tips:** [`cy.intercept`]('https://on.cypress.io/intercept), [Network requests guide](https://on.cypress.io/network-requests)